Goldberg Scholars

 • Heidy Avina Zamora

-An exceptional scholar and leader at Crystal, Heidy has a passion for STEM and plans to pursue a health-related field as a professional of color in STEM.
+An exceptional scholar and leader at Crystal, Heidy has a passion for STEM and plans to pursue a health-related field as a professional of color in STEM at Williams College where she will study Biology and Neuroscience.
 At Crystal, Heidy has been a prominent and engaged community member, serving as VP of the Women in Sports Club where she has presented about the importance of nutrition and female health in sports to 6th grade girls, leading the Bring Change to Mind Mental Health awareness Club as Co-President, and representing her community as a Crystal Admissions Ambassador.
 Heidy balances a rigorous year-round running schedule as captain for both the xc and track teams, most recently running for the 4 x 800 relay team at Nationals, with her dedication to strengthening sense of belonging for students of color at Crystal through the Latine Affinity Group and Crystal FIRST.
 Heidy has benefited from significant academic opportunities including the Stanford CNIX which introduced her to a new passion around neuroscience and mental wellness, as well as the Science Internship Project at UC Santa Cruz in the Latino Studies Department.
 A devoted mentor to younger Latinos, Heidy also served as a Peninsula Bridge TA for 2 summers where she has inspired others with her tremendous college-going mindset and accomplishments.

 • Jean Barrios Natareno